selectel/alberto/README.md

 -------

-On Erlang part we have a simple echo server, which sends `<<"Hello world!">>` to the port driver and echoes whatever comes back to stdout:
+On Erlang part we have a simple echo server, which sends `<<"Hello world!">>` to the port and echoes whatever comes back to stdout:

 ```erlang
 #!/usr/bin/env escript